Kevin-Allain/Study-Results-Analysis/README.md

 ## TODO

+- Make a function that generates the graphs according to the desired categories
 - Write the code for the matrix of error bars according to the categories selected.
 - Write the code for the matrix of stacked bar charts according to the categories selected .

+## Done

-- Potentially, need to update the JavaScript that transforms the raw Qualtrics data.
+- Update the JavaScript that transforms the raw Qualtrics data.
 Will not influence the R code.